SeriousOldMan/Simulator-Controller/README.md

 	![](./Resources/DocumentationImages/Button%20Box%20Layout.png)

   - Configurable, visual feedback for your controller actions
-    - Define your own button box layout and integrate it with the Simulator Controller using the simple plugin support
+    - Define your own button box visual and integrate it with the Simulator Controller using the simple plugin support.
+Depending on configuration, this window will popup whenever an action is triggered from your controller, even during active simulation

     ![](./Resources/DocumentationImages/Button%20Box%202.JPG)